KopiasCsaba/ccp_audio_system_manual/for_online_managers/manage_google_drive.md

 # 1) Upload the recording & thumbnail to the archive

-We archive our recordings together with the thumbnails regularly from google drive, thats why we ask you to **always upload** the edited files to this drive folder also.
+We archive our recordings together with the thumbnails regularly from Google Drive, that's why we ask you to **always upload** the edited files to this drive folder also.

 Please upload/copy: